-Teachers may be surprised to discover that the number of Jews worldwide is extremely small.
-A 2018 poll found that two-thirds of respondents overestimated the percentage of the world's population that is Jewish, as well as the fraction of the population in their own countries.74 A quarter of Hungarian respondents, for example, guessed that 20 per cent of the world population is Jewish, and one-fifth of British and Polish respondents put it close to that figure.
-Sixteen per cent of Europeans surveyed thought that Jews make up more than 20 per cent of the world's population when, in fact, the figure is only 0.2 per cent, according to the Pew Research Center's "Global Religious Landscape" study.75 The size of world Jewry is, therefore, important for teachers and their learners to grasp, as the perception of large numbers resonates with the false anti-Semitic idea of world Jewish dominance.
+Those training to be school directors may be surprised to discover that the number of Jews worldwide is extremely small.
+A 2018 poll found that two-thirds of respondents overestimated the percentage of the world's population that is Jewish, as well as the fraction of the population in their own countries.
+79 A quarter of Hungarian respondents, for example, guessed that 20 per cent of the world population is Jewish, and one-fifth of British respondents and Polish respondents put it close to that figure.
+Sixteen per cent of Europeans surveyed thought that Jews make up more than 20 per cent of the world's population when, in fact, the figure is only 0.2 per cent, according to the Pew Research Center's "Global Religious Landscape" study.80 The size of world Jewry is, therefore, important for teachers and their learners to grasp, as the perception of large numbers resonates with the false anti-Semitic idea of world Jewish dominance.

-Teachers will benefit from learning about Jewish history, including times of Jewish emancipation and flourishing, as well as periods of persecution and expulsion.
-The Holocaust is, of course, critical to understanding Jews today and to understanding how Jewish communities in Europe and elsewhere have worked to rebuild themselves after this catastrophic event.
-It is important, however, to emphasize to teachers the importance of avoiding victimization.
-Jews should not be defined by the Holocaust.76
+School directors will benefit from learning about Jewish history, including times of Jewish emancipation and flourishing, as well as periods of persecution and expulsion.
+The Holocaust is, of course, critical to understanding Jews today.
+It is important to understand how Jewish communities in Europe and elsewhere have worked to rebuild themselves after this catastrophic event.
+However, school directors should be aware of the importance of avoiding victimization of the Jewish people.
+Jews should not be defined by the Holocaust.81

 While it is important to learn about Jewish people today, it is also important to recognize that the study of Jews and Judaism will not explain why anti-Semitism exists.
-To explain prejudices,
+To explain prejudices, one must examine those who hold them and the wider social and cultural contexts rather than those on whom prejudices are projected.